Orchestral percussion: Mallet instruments

-Mallet percussion (also known as a keyboard or tuned percussion) is the general name given to the pitched percussion family.
-The name is a slight misnomer, in that almost every percussion instrument is played with some type of mallet or stick.
-With the exception of the marimba, almost every other keyboard instrument has been used widely in an orchestral setting.
+Mallet percussion (also known as a keyboard or tuned percussion) is the general name given to the mallet-struck, idiophonic percussion family of instruments.
+This includes many examples but among the most commonly used are marimba, vibraphone, xylophone, and glockenspiel.

 There are many extremely common and well-known excerpts for most of the mallet instruments.
 Gershwin's Porgy and Bess remains the most requested xylophone excerpt at auditions, with Copland's Appalachian Spring, Kodály's Háry János Suite, and Kabalevsky's Colas Breugnon being other common choices, although the list is practically endless.

 The glockenspiel has become a staple of the orchestra as well, and, as such, has had many important and difficult parts written for it.
 Dukas's The Sorcerer's Apprentice as well as Respighi's Pini di Roma are both extremely common excerpts on audition lists.

-Another keyboard instrument used in the orchestra, as well as jazz, is the vibraphone.
+Another idiophonic instrument used in the orchestra, as well as jazz, is the vibraphone.
 The most commonly requested excerpt for vibraphone at orchestral auditions is from Leonard Bernstein's "West Side Story."
 The "Little Blue Devil" movement from "Seven Studies on Themes of Paul Klee" by Gunther Schuller is also frequently requested.